 For the legacy preamble fields (L-STF, L-LTF and L-SIG), the baseband signal is constructed as described in 21.3.7.4 (Transmitted signal).
 For the BPSK-Mark field, the baseband signal is constructed as described in 32.2.8.2 (Non-WUR portion of WUR PHY preamble).

-For the WUR Sync ON symbols and WUR Data MC-OOK ON symbols (SymLDROn and SymHDROn), the baseband signal can be obtained by taking the Inverse Discrete Fourier Transform (IDFT) as described below.
+For the WUR Sync ON symbols and WUR Data MC-OOK ON symbols (SymLDROn and SymHDROn), the baseband signal is defined to be an inverse discrete Fourier transform as specified in Equation (32-3) (#212)(#665).

 where